 Stakeholders’ engagement

-IPBES is a participatory initiative at the interface of science, policy and society.
-It therefore reaches to a large panel of stakeholders, from local governments to research institutes to NGOs to businesses, among others.
+IPBES is an intergovernmental initiative at the interface of science, policy and society.
+To ensure a larger engagement, It aimes to reach to a large panel of stakeholders, from local governments to research institutes to NGOs to businesses, among others.
 There are several entry points for stakeholders to engage in IPBES, such as (i) nominating experts when IPBES is forming an expert group (as agreed in the procedures for the preparation of Platform deliverables, 80% of experts are nominated by Governments and 20% of experts are nominated by stakeholders); (ii) send inputs and suggestions for IPBES programme of work; (iii) provide comments on IPBES products to be addressed by the expert group in charge of the product; and (iv) disseminate and use IPBES findings in one’s everyday activities.

 However, several challenges remain for a meaningful participation of stakeholders in IPBES, such as constraints related to time availability, language or format of work.
 IPBES launched a first survey to identify stakeholders’ needs, whose results will be discussed at PESC-4 with the aim of finding solutions to address those needs.